IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Quizzes.md

 ### Rex-Event
 * Similar to Repetition Quiz Idea
+* Questions are not random but specifically chosen/created by the lecturer
+* Every player gets the same questions
+* Is only available for a certain period of time
+* After time is up ranking is published and players are rewarded
+* Reward players who are better than the average
-* Goal: Goal: Motivate to learn through competition and rewards, "play against the whole course"
+* Goal: Motivate to learn through competition and rewards, "play against the whole course"

-## Which general options should IT-Rex quizzes provide?
+# Which general options should IT-Rex quizzes provide?

+IT-Rex quizzes should provide the most basic and useful options.
+Options should not be too extensive (like in Ilias) to make the creation of quizzes as simple and fast as possible.
+To support this quizzes must have reasonable default settings and should guide the user.
+For each quiz type there are different default settings defined.

+Quizzes in IT-Rex don't have the aim of examination.

-### Setting Options in Ilias
+## Setting Options in Ilias
 * Question Pool
 * option to give participants always the same questions or random ones
 * option to create an anonymous test
 * test can be made available only for a limited time
 * password protected
 * add an info about the test
-* options for exam mode -> out of scope for us?
+* options for exam mode -> out of scope for us
 * make the point/score system visible for the participants
 * fixed or mixed order of questions
 * hint system